muhammad-fiaz/logly.zig/docs/examples/file-logging.md

 # File Logging

 This example demonstrates how to log to a file.
+Logly supports logging to multiple destinations simultaneously (e.g., console and file).

+## Code Example

 ```zig
 const std = @import("std");